koeq/hacker-news-clone/README.md

  The name stands for it self!
 A simple project that tried to replicate the basic functionality of the news page Hacker News.
  <br/>
  The Project utilizes the Hacker News API.
-That means lots and lots of AJAX requests.
   <br/>